jlawrence/flexbox-presentation/content.md

 ### Why Is There No Justify-Self?

 There is no justify-self because when using justify-content, all extra space is redistributed all at once.
-But when using align-items each item has its own private extra space.
+But when using align-items, each item has its own private extra space.

 However, you can strategically use auto margins to automatically fill up extra space.
 In this example, it appears that the first three moons are aligned left and Europa is aligned right.
 This is because Europa uses an auto left margin to use up all the space, thus pushing it to the right.